Blog

 Fuzzy Matching 101: Cleaning and Linking Messy Data

-In this blog, we will take an in-depth look at fuzzy matching, the go-to approach for data deduplication and record linkage.
+In this blog, we will take an in-depth look at fuzzy matching.
 We will cover:

 What is Fuzzy Matching?

-Rather than flagging records as a ‘match’ or ‘non-match’, fuzzy matching identifies the likelihood that two records are a true match based on whether they agree or disagree on the various identifiers.
+Fuzzy matching is a more nuanced approach to data matching.
+Rather than flagging records as a ‘match’ or ‘non-match’ based on exact match algorithms, fuzzy matching identifies the likelihood that two records are a true match based on whether they agree or disagree on multiple identifiers.

 Why Do Businesses Need Fuzzy Matching?

-Research reveals that 94% of businesses admit to having duplicate data, and the majority of these duplicates are non-exact matches and therefore usually remain undetected.
+60% of organizations face data duplication issues.
+And, it’s not easy to catch duplicate records.
+The majority of duplicates are non-exact matches and therefore usually remain undetected.
 Fuzzy matching software helps you make those connections automatically using sophisticated proprietary matching logic, regardless of spelling errors, unstandardized data, or incomplete information.

-But it’s not just about deduplication.
+But it’s not just about data deduplication.
 From a strategic perspective, fuzzy matching comes into play when you’re conducting record linkage or entity resolution.
 We touched upon this briefly in the previous section too; the fuzzy matching approach is invaluable when creating a Single Source of Truth for business analytics or building a foundation for Master Data Management (MDM), helping organizations integrate data from dozens of different sources across the enterprise while ensuring accuracy and minimizing manual review.
-See how a major healthcare provider was able to save hundreds of man-hours annually.

 Here are some ways that fuzzy matching is used to improve the bottom-line: